 In each session, we’ll study select psalms and poems together, delve into writing exercises, and enter into a safe space for creativity as we write.
 We’ll share work (in dyads or as a whole group) and offer feedback.
 Throughout, we’ll seek to attune ourselves to the inner dynamics of heart and spirit, exploring how our continuing spiritual formation is being impacted by our spiritual service during this time of pandemic.

 The class will meet over Zoom for five sessions of 90 minutes apiece.
-We will focus each week on a different facet of the psalms and our inner lives: gratitude, awareness, teshuvah, grief / anxiety, and wholeness.
+We will focus each week on a different facet of the psalms and our inner lives: gratitude, awareness, teshuvah / repentance, grief and anxiety, and wholeness.

 About the instructor